 - In what scenarios should they refer the new employee to HR or other company resources?

 Defining these expectations as concisely as possible will also help you select and recruit the right matches for the program, as not everybody—ha!—is suited for buddy work.

 Once the specifics of your buddy system are complete, the next step is publicizing your program across your organization and recruiting buddies.
 Although the HR department may seem like a natural fit for a buddy program, you should try to enroll employees from other departments as well.
 It’s good to have at least one buddy per department so new employees can be introduced to someone on their team, rather than a person they may not interact with in the future.

 If you’re having trouble recruiting buddies, implement incentives like a buddy bonus or extra time off (if possible).
 Taking care of a new employee is indeed extra work after all!

 4. Match buddies to new employees:

-Buddy matching is an art, and recruiting sociable, agreeable buddies is always beneficial.
+Buddy matching is an art and recruiting sociable, agreeable buddies are always beneficial.
 Still, you can put some power in the hands of your new employee by asking them what kind of person they would like their buddy to be.
-Do they want someone who’s very hands-on and checks in on them often?
+Do they want someone who’s very hands-on and checks in, on them often?
 Or would they rather want someone who lays low and is available if and when the employee has questions?
 Choosing the correct pair is an inherently important part of a buddy system, and can make or break the success of the program.